-Effectiveness will be evaluated by DHS/FEMA, Cybersecurity and Infrastructure Security Agency, DHS Office of Intelligence and Analysis, DHS Countering Weapons of Mass Destruction Office, and/or other DHS components, as appropriate.
-FEMA will determine whether the proposed approach is clear, logical, and reasonable to address the priority areas of interest and contribute to a culture of national preparedness, based on the following five factors:
+Effectiveness will be evaluated by DHS/FEMA, Cybersecurity and Infrastructure Security Agency, DHS Office of Intelligence and Analysis, DHS Center for Prevention Programs and Partnerships, and/or other DHS components, as appropriate.
+FEMA will determine whether the proposed approach is clear, logical, and reasonable to address the priority areas of interest and contribute to a culture of national preparedness, based on the following four factors:

-- Investment Strategy (30%): Projects will be evaluated based on the quality and extent to which the strategy effectively demonstrates supporting the program objective of preventing, preparing for, protecting against, and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban area, the state, or the nation. - Budget (10%): Projects will be evaluated based on the extent to which a budget plan for each investment demonstrates how grant expenditures maximize cost effectiveness. - Impact/Outcomes (30%): Projects will be evaluated on how this investment helps the jurisdiction close capability gaps identified in its Stakeholder Preparedness Review and addresses national priorities outlined in the FY 2021 NOFO.
-Further, proposals will be evaluated on their identification and estimated improvement of core capability(ies), the associated standardized target(s) that align with their proposed investment, and the ways in which improvements are measured and/or evaluated.
+- Investment Strategy (40%): Projects will be evaluated based on the quality and extent to which the strategy effectively demonstrates supporting the program objective of preventing, preparing for, protecting against, and responding to acts of terrorism, to meet its target capabilities, and otherwise reduce the overall risk to the high-risk urban area, the state, or the nation. - Budget (20%): Projects will be evaluated based on the extent to which a budget plan for each investment demonstrates how grant expenditures maximize cost effectiveness.

-FY 2021 National Priorities (cont.)

-- Collaboration (30%): Projects will be evaluated based on the degree to which the proposal adequately details how investments and other means are used to overcome existing logistical, technological, legal, policy, and other impediments to collaborating, networking, sharing information, cooperating, and fostering a culture of national preparedness with federal, state, tribal, and local governments, as well as other regional and nonprofit partners in efforts to prevent, prepare for, protect against, and respond to acts of terrorism.
-FEMA will consider the information provided by the Subrecipient and may also consider relevant information from other sources. - Past Performance (additional consideration): Projects will be evaluated based on the Subrecipient's demonstrated capability to execute the proposed investments.
+FY 2022 National Priorities (cont.) • Impact/Outcomes (40%): Projects will be evaluated on how this investment helps the jurisdiction close capability gaps identified in its Stakeholder Preparedness Review and addresses national priorities outlined in the FY 2022 NOFO.
+Further, proposals will be evaluated on their identification and estimated improvement of core capability(ies), the associated standardized target(s) that align with their proposed investment, and the ways in which improvements are measured and/or evaluated. • Past Performance (additional consideration): Projects will be evaluated based on the Subrecipient's demonstrated capability to execute the proposed investments.
 Under this factor, FEMA will consider the information provided by the Subrecipient and may also consider relevant information from other sources.

-A detailed description of allowable investments for each national priority is included in the FY 2021 HSGP NOFO (Page 6-8).

-National Campaigns and Programs

-Whole Community Preparedness - Subrecipients should engage with the whole community to advance individual and community preparedness and to work as a nation to build and sustain resilience.
+A detailed description of allowable investments for each national priority is included in the FY 2022 HSGP NOFO (Section A).
+National Campaigns and Programs Whole Community Preparedness - Subrecipients should engage with the whole community to advance individual and community preparedness and to work as a nation to build and sustain resilience.
 In doing so, Subrecipients are encouraged to consider the needs of individuals with access and functional needs and limited English proficiency in the activities and projects funded by the grant.
+Subracipiants should utilize astablished best practices for whole

 Subrecipients should utilize established best practices for whole community inclusion and engage with stakeholders to advance individual and jurisdictional preparedness and resilience.
 Subrecipients are encouraged to consider the necessities of all Californians in the activities and projects funded by the grant, including children, seniors, individuals with disabilities or access and functional needs, individuals with diverse culture and language use, individuals with lower economic capacity, and other underserved populations.

-National Campaians and Programs (cont.)
+National Campaigns and Programs (cont.)
 Active Shooter Preparedness - DHS developed a comprehensive Active Shooter Preparedness website, which strives to enhance national preparedness through a whole-community approach by providing the necessary products, tools, and resources to help all stakeholders prepare for and respond to an active shooter incident.
 Subrecipients are encouraged to review the referenced active shooter resources and evaluate their preparedness needs.

-Soft Targets and Crowded Places - States, territories, UAs, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs and challenges related to protecting locations or environments that are easily accessible to large numbers of people on a predictable or semi-predictable basis that have limited security or protective measures in place, including town centers, shopping malls, open-air venues, outside hard targets/venues perimeters, and other places of meeting and gathering.
+Soft Targets and Crowded Places - States, territories, UAs, and public and private sector partners are encouraged to identify security gaps and build capabilities that address security needs and challenges related to protecting locations or environments that are easily accessible to large numbers of people on a predictable or semi-predictable basis that have limited security or protective measures in place, including town centers, shopping malls, open-air venues, outside hard targets/venue perimeters, and other places of meeting and gathering .
 For more information, please see DHS's Hometown Security Program.